Who is Lincoln College KSA?

 We have an outstanding reputation in the UK for delivering excellent teaching at school, college and university level, and have a high level of expertise in working with employers and as sponsor of secondary schools and academies.

 We have a state-of-the-art female college in Qatief, Eastern Province of Kingdom of Saudi Arabia.
+We also have a world-class International Technical College for Tourism and Hospitality and an Applied Engineering College in Riyadh.

 How important is the link with the UK?